yoshiontheloose/learning-notes/201/reading04.md

 **Global Variables** - variable created outside a function.
 Can be used anywhere within the script.
 Use more memory.

-Methods are the same as funtions, except they are created inside an object.
+Methods are the same as functions, except they are created inside an object.

 ---